NurAhissami/ecode/README.md

 ## Team 👋

-This project was created by Livecode Team:
+This project was created by:

 Nur Ahissami Yordi